supriyadeshmukh1987/SQL-Project2/README.md

 # SQL-Project2
-Joining Tables, Group By and Count, Order By and Limit, Join, Group By, and Sum, use of where and having clause,concatination,agreegation.
+Joining Tables, Group By and Count, Order By and Limit, Join, Group By, and Sum, use of where and having clause,concatenation,agreegation.